stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `list` followed by `remark 1 r/Doesn’t like vegetables`

-Adds the remark “Doesn’t like vegetables” to Alex Yeoh’s listing in the app.
+The remark “Doesn’t like vegetables” will be added to Alex Yeoh’s listing in the app.
 ![19_remark_alex](images/UG/19_remark_alex.png)
 </div>